nuremics/nuremics-docs/docs/handbook/practice.md

 ---

-**NUREMICS** finally prompts that all input data are properly set for all declared studies.
+**nuRemics** finally prompts that all input data are properly set for all declared studies.

 👤🔄🖥️
 ```shell